-We do not want to exaggerate, but sometimes students forget that they have libraries in their study houses that may have the books they need to consult for their theses.
+We do not want to exaggerate, but sometimes students forget that they have libraries in their study houses that may have the books they need to consult for their theses and buy essays online for college.
 With the overwhelming advance of the Internet, a bookshelf full of books may seem like a thing of the past.
 However, libraries are still there to help us and safeguard a patrimonial and cultural knowledge that should not go unnoticed.

 It would be worth asking ourselves how many times we look for a material in digital before a physical copy.
 That could tell us a lot about our reading habits.
 However, we must bear in mind that not all books, magazines, documents … are digitized.

 It depends on the knowledge or appreciation you have of a work.
 Although it is possible to find works with more than two millennia old, the same does not happen with one that was edited just five years ago, not to mention the most current ones.